Amsterdam News

-The Netherlands — that’s Holland to most Americans — is known the world over for its progressive attitude.
+The Netherlands — that’s Holland to most Americans1 — is known the world over for its progressive attitude.
 Dutch policies on recreational drugs, prostitution, same-sex marriage and euthanasia, are among the most liberal in the world.

 The sale and use of soft drugs, in so-called coffeeshops, has been tolerated for years.